EE contract and billing

 If you are moving or wish to cancel EE Broadband, here is what you should know.

-If you would like to take your broadband with you when you move home, you can get in touch with EE Broadband via a phone or live-chat on its website.
-It is best to give one months notice, and EE Broadband will need your moving date before it can start processing your move.
+If you would like to take your broadband with you when you move home, you can get in touch with EE Broadband via phone or live chat on its website.
+It is best to give one month’s notice, and EE Broadband will need your moving date before it can start processing your move.
+If your plans change, then just let EE know as soon as possible.

 Managing your EE Broadband account